ybernaerts/ybernaerts/README.md

       a great deal of understadning when a neural network works how you'd like it to work.
 - 💞️ You can always reach out to me if you'd like to know more on how to organize your data to do inference, or if you think I might be interested in helping you out building this new crypto project (but I'm just learning Solidity (!) ).
-- 📫 You can reach over yves.bernaerts@uni-tuebingen.de .
+- 📫 You can reach me over yves.bernaerts@uni-tuebingen.de .

 <!---
 ybernaerts/ybernaerts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.